 - Peace Corps volunteers;

-- Women in federal prisons and detention centers, including those detained for immigration purposes;
+- People in federal prisons and detention centers, including those detained for immigration purposes;

-- Military servicewomen, veterans and their dependents; and
+- Military members, veterans and their dependents; and

-- Low-income women in the District of Columbia.
+- Low-income people in the District of Columbia.

 THE IMPACT OF ABORTION COVERAGE BANS

-When policymakers deny women insurance coverage for abortion, they either are forced to carry the pregnancy to term or pay for care out of their own pockets.
-Consequently, cutting off access to or placing strict limitations on abortion can have profoundly harmful effects on public health, particularly for those who already face significant barriers to receiving high-quality care, such as low-income women, immigrant women, young women, and women of color.
+When policymakers deny people insurance coverage for abortion, they either are forced to carry the pregnancy to term or pay for care out of their own pockets.
+Consequently, cutting off access to or placing strict limitations on abortion can have profoundly harmful effects on public health, particularly for those who already face significant barriers to receiving quality care, such as people working to make ends meet, immigrants, young people, and women of color.

-- Fifty-eight (58%) of reproductive-age women enrolled in Medicaid live in states that withhold insurance coverage for abortion except in limited circumstances.
+- Fifty-five (55%) of reproductive-age women enrolled in Medicaid live in states that withhold insurance coverage for abortion except in limited circumstances.

-- Fifty-one percent (51%) of reproductive-age women enrolled in Medicaid and subject to abortion coverage restrictions are women of color.
+- Fifty-one percent (51%) of reproductive-age women who are enrolled in Medicaid and subject to abortion coverage restrictions are women of color.

-- Studies show that when policymakers place severe restrictions on Medicaid coverage of abortion, it forces one in four poor women seeking an abortion to carry an unwanted pregnancy to term.
+- Studies show that when policymakers place severe restrictions on Medicaid coverage of abortion, it forces one in four poor women seeking an abortion to carry an unwanted pregnancy to ter

-- When a woman is living paycheck to paycheck, denying coverage for an abortion can push her deeper into poverty.
+- When a someone is living paycheck to paycheck, denying coverage for an abortion can push them deeper into poverty.
 Indeed, studies show that a woman who seeks an abortion but is denied is more likely to fall into poverty than one who is able to get an abortion.

 - Women with lower socioeconomic status – specifically those who are least able to afford out-of-pocket medical expenses – already experience disproportionately high rates of adverse health conditions.
 Denying access to abortion care only exacerbates existing health disparities.

-- Due to a number of underlying reasons connected to inequity, women of color are more likely to qualify for government insurance programs that restrict abortion coverage and are more likely to experience higher rates of unintended pregnancy.
+- Due to inequities in health care and systemic racism, women of color are more likely to qualify for government insurance programs that restrict abortion coverage and are more likely to experience higher rates of unintended pregnancy.